At a Glance: Our Neurotrauma Program

-Arizona’s injury rate exceeds the national average in most major categories and most notably in traffic crashes and injuries related to falls.
-The exact reasons for this are not known, but here is what we do know:
+In Arizona alone, the neurotrauma injury rate exceeds the national average in multiple categories; most notably in traffic crashes and injuries related to falls.
+The exact reasons for this are not known, but here’s what we do know:

 - Injuries account for almost 9 percent of all deaths in Arizona.

-- Arizona’s Traumatic Brain Injury Surveillance Program recorded an incidence rate of 97 traumatic brain injuries per 100,000 people in Arizona compared to a national average of 79 per 100,000 people.
+- Arizona’s Traumatic Brain Injury Surveillance Program recorded an incidence rate of 97 traumatic brain injuries per 100,000 people in the state, compared to a national average of 79 per 100,000 people.

 - The incidence rate of spinal cord injury in Arizona was 5.9 per 100,000 people.

-The number of people surviving after a serious neurological injury has increased in recent years.
-This increase in survival rate is attributed to improved prehospital care and centers of excellence specializing in the treatment of these injuries.
-Treatment for neurotrauma at Barrow offers several key advantages, including:
+The number of people surviving after serious neurological injury has been on an upward trend, in no small part due to burgeoning prehospital care and centers of excellence specializing in the treatment of TBI and SCI.

-- Experienced neurologists, neurosurgeons, and neuroradiologists are always on the premises
+- Experienced neurologists, neurosurgeons, and neuroradiologists always on premises

 - Access to advanced treatments and clinical trials